mekowalski/react-nasa-videos-app/NOTES.md

 - [] Try out NASA videos API
   - begin wiring it up to SearchBar component
   - [x] Add callback method for submission ons SearchBar form
-  - [] Import NASA videos API to actually make request
+  - [x] Import NASA videos API to actually make request
   - [] async await with request

+- Currently the collection that is returned has 3 `href`s for each item.
+None of those `href`s open a media in the form of a video that is able to be played.
+I tried opening all three and none are video player types.
+Not sure how to work around this or even get it to work.
+Contacted support and waiting response.